Unresolved sources naturally contribute to PeV $\gamma$-ray diffuse emission observed by Tibet AS$\gamma$: The unresolved source contribution

 In order to evaluate the cumulative contribution to diffuse $\gamma-$ray signal of sources which are too faint to be individually detected, we introduce a flux detection threshold $\PhiTeVTh$ whose value is estimated by considering the performances of H.E.S.S. detector.
 H.E.S.S. is able to resolve point-like sources if they produce an integrated flux $\PhiTeV$ in the $[1-100]\;{\rm TeV}$ energy domain that is larger than $0.01 \Phi_{\rm CRAB}$, where $\Phi_{\rm CRAB} = 2.26\times 10^{-11}\;{\rm cm^{-2}}\;{\rm s^{-1}}$ is the flux produced by CRAB in the same energy range.
 Extended sources can however escape detection even if their flux exceeds this value, as it is e.g. understood by looking the sensitivity curve presented in Fig.~13 of \cite{H.E.S.S.:2018zkf}.
 The HGPS catalog can be considered complete for objects producing fluxes larger than $0.1 \Phi_{\rm CRAB}$ (with the exception of sources having an angular extension larger than $\sim 1^\circ$ which cannot be observed by H.E.S.S).
-Taking this into account, we calculate the cumulative emission of unresolved sources as:
+Taking this into account, we calculate the cumulative emission of unresolved sources as: where $\varphi(E_\gamma)$ is the average source emission spectrum\footnote{ The constant $K$ is determined by the condition that $\varphi(E_\gamma)$ is normalized to one when integrated in the $[1-100]\;{\rm TeV}$ energy domain, i.e. $K\equiv \int_{\rm 1\, TeV} ^{\rm 100\, TeV} dE_\gamma \; \varphi(E_\gamma)$.}: